StergiosCha/krikri_dialectal/README.md

 ## 📄 License

 This work is licensed for **research purposes only**.
 You are free to use, modify, and distribute these models for research purposes.
-Commercial use is not permitted.

 ## 🙏 Acknowledgments